Who Do We Serve?

 Where can I get more information about water contaminants?

-Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+Drinking water may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the USEPA’s Safe Drinking Water Hotline (1-800-426-4791).
+You may also view the websites below for more information.